jjvanzon/Circular-Language-Spec/spec/black-boxes/simplified-access-control-notation.md

 ![](images/3.%20Simplified%20Access%20Control%20Notation.004.png)

-But if something were in between, for instance, a __Private Set__ connector, then the merge would be blocked by it:
+But if something were in between, for instance, a __Private Set__ connector, then the merge might be blocked by it:

 ![](images/3.%20Simplified%20Access%20Control%20Notation.005.png)